-- 2 courses in special fields such as Epigraphy, Law, Linguistics, Literary Theory, Medieval Studies, Palaeography, Papyrology, Philosophy, or Religion, as approved by the Associate Chair for Graduate Studies.
+- 2 courses in special fields such as Epigraphy, Law, Linguistics, Literary Theory, Medieval Studies, Palaeography, Papyrology, Philosophy, or Religion, as approved by the Associate Chair of Graduate Studies.

 - A minimum of 30 hours of doctoral dissertation credit with no more than 10 of these hours in any one semester.
 No more than 10 dissertation hours may be taken preceding the semester of taking the Oral Comprehensive Examination.
 Up to 10 hours may be taken during the semester in which the student passes the comprehensive examination.

 - A reading knowledge of German and one other modern foreign language (normally Italian or French) is required.
 Proficiency is tested by a one-hour written translation test using a dictionary.
-Students may take a Foreign Language Exam at any time by arrangement with the Associate Chair for Graduate Studies.
+Students may take a Foreign Language Exam at any time by arrangement with the Associate Chair of Graduate Studies.
 Students are encouraged to pass both modern language exams by the end of the second semester in the Ph.D. program.

 - Preliminary Examinations in Greek and Latin.
 Two written examinations of four hours each, each consisting of translation and analysis of texts.
 The translation portion of each exam will consist of two out of three prose passages and two out of three verse passages for a total of c.
 100 lines.
 All passages will be drawn from the PhD reading list.
 Each written examination will be followed by a one-hour oral examination that covers the range of Greek or Latin literature represented by the reading list and tests the candidate's general knowledge of the primary sources and literary history.
 There will be two adminstrations of each exam per year, in the fall and spring.
 Students are encouraged to pass both exams by the end of the second semester in the Ph.D. program (or the second semester beyond the M.A.).

 - Dissertation Prospectus: To be approved, as described in the Ph.D Requirements, preferably by the end of the fifth semester in the Ph.D. program.